ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/single-page-website.md

        <title>Random Planet Facts</title>
        <meta
          name="description"
-         content="A Get a random fact about a planet in our solar system."
+         content="Get a random fact about a planet in our solar system."
        />
        <meta name="author" content="The IPFS Docs team." />
        <style>